InfiniteMarcus/Infinitemarcus/README.md

 ## ⏳ - Next project

-In future, I wish to work with a new 2D videogame in [Godot engine](https://godotengine.org/).
+In the future, I want to work with a new 2D videogame in [Godot engine](https://godotengine.org/).
 More info soon.

-If you want to see my first gaming project (where I participated as programmer and game designer), access this game/demo: [In Their Eyes](https://infinitemarcus.itch.io/in-their-eyes).
+If you want to see my first gaming project (in which I participated as programmer and game designer), access this game/demo: [In Their Eyes](https://infinitemarcus.itch.io/in-their-eyes).

 ## 🤓 - What I like

 I like to work with technologies and programming languages such as:
 * Arduino
-* Discord bots (mainly with [Discord.js](https://github.com/discordjs/discord.js)
+* Discord bots (mainly with [Discord.js](https://github.com/discordjs/discord.js))
 * C/C++/C#
 * Game development in general
 * PHP